 Refugee Resettlement Ministry

-Launched in 2016, the Refugee Resettlement Ministry at St. Martin’s was created out of concern by several members of the parish about the global refugee crisis, particularly coming out of Syria.
+Launched in 2016, the Refugee Resettlement Ministry (RRM) at St. Martin’s was created out of concern by several members of the parish about the global refugee crisis, particularly coming out of Syria.
 St. Martin’s Refugee Resettlement Ministry joins with leaders of faith communities, secular organizations, and citizens in the Philadelphia area to resettle refugees in a safe, secure, and welcoming environment.

 We help resettle refugees as guided by the Bible in Leviticus 19:34: "The stranger who resides with you shall be to you as the citizen among you; you shall love the stranger as yourself, for you were strangers in the land of Egypt: I am the Lord your God."

 RRM is led by a committee comprised of St. Martin's lay leaders, including: Andrew Christman, Ben Baehr, Hal Taussig, Lyn Buchheit, Marnie Kerr, Mims Zabriskie, Rich Himmer, Susan McBridge, Tanya Regli, Lanie Dilks, and Sandy Lentz.
 St. Martin's is a member of the New Sanctuary Movement, with whom we have taken action over the past several years.
 Other collaborators include other churches in the Wissahickon Deanery, the Church of the Crucifixion, HIAS PA, Nationalities Service Center, POWER's Live Free Strategy Team, the Driving PA Forward Coalition, JUNTOS, and the Shut Down Berks Coalition.

 Anyone interest in working with and building up this ministry is welcome to join us for regular Zoom meetings.
 Contact Tanya Regli or Marnie Kerr for more details.